 A new tab opens viewing the conflicting object

 Resolve the conflict with the techniques described in the “Basic CRUD Operations” section.
-The specific steps necessary for resolution differ on a case by case basis, and may involve several objects or relationships.
+The specific steps necessary for resolution differ on a case-by-case basis, and may involve modifying several objects or relationships.

 Once resolved, click "Resume transaction" to continue the import